Azure Security Best Practices: Safeguarding Your Cloud Infrastructure and Data

 Implementing Zero Trust security within Azure can be complex, and requires careful planning, continuous monitoring, and strict access control across every layer.

 Many organizations still like to rely upon perimeter-based models, assuming that internal traffic is safe.
+Zero Trust architecture enforces continuous validation of users, devices, and access requests.

 The team will need to verify every user and device trying to access their systems, blocking all access by default, and monitoring that access for malicious behavior.
 No trusted users exist within the cloud, either implicitly or otherwise.